phalcon-orphanage/docs-internals/reference/objects.rst

 Objects Manipulation
 ====================
-Phalcon is a pure object oriented OO framework for PHP.
+Phalcon is a pure object-oriented framework for PHP.
 In this chapter, we explain how to make most common operations on objects using the Phalcon API.

 Creation/Instantiation
 ----------------------